enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-09-02 All thought is distraction
 [x] 2024-09-03 Unity of mind and heart
 [x] 2024-09-04 Intellect corrupts feeling
-Thought
+[x] 2024-09-05 Intellect will not solve our problems Thought
 Knowledge
 Mind